 There are lots of storage options you can consider such as drawers, shelves and boxes to keep your things organised and safely packed away.
 When it comes to storing your supplies, our plastic storage boxes come in handy!
 Especially if you like to keep your beads, gemstones and findings safe.

-Jewellery making books are great to have nearby your jewellers workshop.
+Jewellery making books are a great way to refresh your knowledge.
 Whether you need soldering advice or step by step guidance, it’s always great to have the resources nearby and when in need.
-If you have the space, why not go for a book shelf?
+If you have the space, why not go for a bookshelf?

-Where ever you decide to have your jewellers workshop, make sure that you make it your own.
+Wherever you decide to have your jewellers workshop, make sure that you make it your own.
 It could be that you give the space a new lick of paint, or perhaps you want to decorate it to make it your own with bunting, photos, lots of colours or a cosy spot to have a tea break.
-It’s completely up to you!
+It’s all down to you!

 Take a look at more customer workshop snaps below and don't forget to tag us in your workbench photos on social media with the hashtag #Kernowcraft!